-- Research & Teaching and MPA (Management, Professional & Administrative) vacancies at Grade 6 and above will normally be advertised on the University's website, other appropriate external websites and/or publications for a period of 4 weeks, or as otherwise agreed with the Hiring Manager as part of their consultation.
+- Research & Teaching and MPA (Management, Professional & Administrative) vacancies at Grade 6 and above will normally be advertised for 4 weeks on the University's website, other appropriate external websites and/or publications.
 Such positions attract international applicants who may not have an automatic right to work in the UK and therefore require sponsorship to take up any such position.
-The University is required to provide evidence of a robust recruitment process, demonstrating that the post has been appropriately advertised. - MPA (up to and including Grade 6), Technical & Operational vacancies will normally be advertised on the University's website and other appropriate websites for a period of 2 weeks, or as otherwise agreed with the Hiring Manager as part of their consultation.
+The University is required to provide evidence of a robust recruitment process, demonstrating that the post has been appropriately advertised in at least two advertising sources such that a Resident Labour Market Test has been carried out for a minimum 28-day period. - MPA (up to and including Grade 6), Technical & Operational vacancies will normally be advertised for two weeks on the University's website and other appropriate websites.
+The central Recruitment Team will provide further guidance as required.